Samsung TU7000 4K HDR TV Review

 - Only two HDMI inputs

-Samsung’s standard lineup (basic models) for 2020 currently consists of two models.
+Samsung’s standard lineup (basic models) for 2020 currently consists of four models.
 This could change as the year progresses as additional models may be added.
 However, this is only speculation on my part.
 In the meantime, the two latest basic models currently available are the TU8000 and the TU7000, the latter being the focus of this review.

 The TU7000 is an entry-level 4K model and is available in a wide range of screen sizes which include: 43” ($299.99), 50” ($349.99), 55” ($399.99), 58” ($449.99), 65” ($549.99), 70” ($749.99), and 75 inches ($999.99).